-This objective is accomplished on the one hand through on-going training for client advisors and on the other by monitoring internal rules.
+VP Bank works actively to combat bribery, which is the basis for corruption, the granting or receiving of advantages and financial crimes in the banking business.
+This objective is accomplished on the one hand through on-going training for client advisors and on the other through internal monitoring measures.

 VP Bank also has rules covering key topics such as banking secrecy, data protection, conflicts of interest, insider information and data integrity as well as such areas as equal opportunity and social media.
 The respective provisions are communicated to all employees through continuous training initiatives.